Action1Corp/PSAction1/README.md

 ```
 Next you will have to set an organization context.
-Each orgnization will have a uniqe ID, you can locate it in the url when you log into Action1.
+Each organization will have a unique ID, you can locate it in the url when you log into Action1.
 By default there is only one organization.
 If you are a Managed Service Provider (MSP) or an enterprise with multiple entities, you can create multiple organizations to separate their data from each other.

 https[]()://app.action1.com/console/dashboard?org=**88c8b425-871e-4ff6-9afc-00df8592c6db** <- This is your Org_ID

 Like the APIKey and Secret, this value is remembered for the duration of the session, as well if not specified beforehand, you will be prompted when needed.
-If you wish to do something in the context of another organization, you need to sets the context before performing additonal actions.
+If you wish to do something in the context of another organization, you need to sets the context before performing additional actions.

 :stop_sign: **Important:**  _You can only operate in the context of one organization at a time as all functions relate to a specific organization._